 Bed availability and NHS waiting times continue to hit headlines.
 Winter pressures have evolved into a year-round headache, with little chance for busy hospitals to recover during the spring and summer months.
-Combined with a growing elective backlog of more than 7 million people waiting for treatment means that the drive to maximise capacity and efficiency, whilst ensuring patients are treated in the right place and discharged safely and appropriately, is greater than ever.
+Combined with a growing elective backlog of more than 7 million people waiting for treatment the drive to maximise capacity and efficiency, whilst ensuring patients are treated in the right place and discharged safely, is greater than ever.

 These are some of the challenges that are leading more and more healthcare providers, and integrated care systems, to turn to technology to help modernise and improve patient flow across hospitals and into the community.

 The importance of effective flow

 Patient flow is so important that it has become everyone’s responsibility.
 Anyone working across the multi-disciplinary environment, within and beyond the hospital, has a role to play in ensuring patients move forward in their care journey safely, appropriately and as efficiently as possible – and with the needs and wishes of the patient and their family respected.